manic-3dprint/Vorpal_Gamepad/README.md

 The app works just like the real Vorpal Gamepad, see the Guide at http://vorpalrobotics.com/wiki/index.php/Vorpal_The_Hexapod_Gamepad_User_Guide

-note - if the app and the Robot get unsynced, try turning off the Robot, counting to 10, and turning the Robot on again. (reconnect bluetooth if not set to automatic).
+note - if the app and the Robot get unsynced, (leave app turned on) try turning off the Robot, counting to 10, and turning the Robot on again.

 The right hand side has additional options:
 - on/off button - this works like the power button on the Gamepad.